 OneOme reserves the right to cancel an order when any of the following occurs:

 OneOme’s turnaround time is up to 10 days from receipt of sample.

 When ordering the RightMed comprehensive test, you can select medications that are most relevant to you and your patient.
 Results for those selected medications will be summarized in the RightMed comprehensive test report, and a RightMed Advisor report will also be generated with more in-depth information including clinical annotations, dosing guidelines, and medication alternatives.
-You may also create a report after you have received the test results, by using our RightMed Advisor to generate a RightMed Advisor report.
+You may also create a RightMed Advisor report after you have received the test results, by using our RightMed Advisor.
 View a sample RIGHTMED ADVISOR REPORT.

 As a matter of practice, OneOme routinely updates its pharmacogenomics database as new information becomes available to the scientific community.
 Medication classifications and annotations found on the patient’s “regenerated” report are based on the latest version of OneOme’s database.
 The “regenerated” report may have additional medications that have been found to meet OneOme’s rigorous level of evidence since the original report was generated, or may have medications and/or genes removed that no longer meet OneOme’s criteria for inclusion.